It’s also one of the most preventable cancers in women because of available screenings and vaccinations.

 Stage 0.
 Cancer is only on the surface of the cervix and have not grown into deeper tissues.

 Stage II.
 The cancer has spread outside of the cervix and uterus.
 It may have reached the upper part of the vagina.
+It may involve local lymph nodes but has not spread to distant sites.

 Your stage of a cancer won’t be changed if your cancer gets worse or comes back.
 Your doctor will always refer to it by the stage it was when it was diagnosed.